New Business Support (Panel Administrator) role at Adopt London North. Click the link to find out more.

 Adopt London

-Formed in 2019 and working together as a partnership, Adopt London North, Adopt London East, Adopt London South and Adopt London West recruit and assess people who want to adopt.
-We support children who need adoption, the adults they become and their families, as well as other people whose lives are impacted by adoption.
-We cover 24 London boroughs.
+The Project was started by four Regional Adoption Agencies (RAAs) in London – known as Adopt London.
+Formed in 2019 and working together as a partnership, Adopt London North, Adopt London East, Adopt London South and Adopt London West recruit and assess people who want to adopt, and support children who need adoption and those whose lives are impacted by adoption in 24 London boroughs.
+Read more about the RAA here.

-Lydia Samuel, representing the Heads of Service (HOS) team says,
+Lydia Samuel, representing the Adopt London Heads of Service (HOS) team says,

 “Adopt London is responsible for identifying adoptive families for more Black and mixed Black heritage children than RAAs across the country, due to our London demographics.
 Early in our formation as RAAs in London we therefore agreed that this should be a priority area for us to focus on, recognising that change would be slow and take a long time to achieve, but being committed to learning from those with lived experiences and community perspectives to ensure that meaningful solutions can be found – not sticking plasters.